 Appendix 9D I/O Loop and PLC Panel Demonstration (SAT)

-Prior to performing this test the consultant is to verify that the I/O Loop Checks have been completed and that all loops have been tested and verified as functional.
+Prior to performing this test, the consultant is to verify that the I/O Loop Checks have been completed and that all loops have been tested and verified as functional.

 Deficiencies are not to be fixed “on the fly”.
 They are to be recoded and then proceed to the next step.
-If at any point the 10 I/O loops fail OR is 5% of the loops fail (whichever is the smallest number), testing will be stopped, the whole test will be deemed a failure and the whole test will have to be repeated once all of the repairs are done and ALL of the I/O loops are deemed to be ready.
+If at any point the 10 I/O loops fail OR is 5% of the loops fail (whichever is the smallest number), testing will be stopped, the whole test will be deemed a failure, and the whole test will have to be repeated once all of the repairs are done and ALL of the I/O loops are deemed to be ready.

 All signals must be generated by the field device or a close to the field device as possible.